best places to live in Fort Myers Florida

 2026 Price Range: $1.2M for a Gulf access ranch that needs work. $3M to $8M+ for newer waterfront construction. $1.5M to $4M for high-rise condos with direct Gulf views.

-If you want the deep dive on the waterfront market, I broke it down in my Fort Myers waterfront homes 2026 guide.
-And if you’re cross-shopping Cape Coral canals against Fort Myers riverfront, Fort Myers vs Cape Coral 2026 is worth your time.
+The deep dive on the waterfront market is in my Fort Myers waterfront homes 2026 guide.
+If you’re cross-shopping Cape Coral canals against Fort Myers riverfront, Fort Myers vs Cape Coral 2026 is worth your time.

 Not sure which Fort Myers neighborhood fits your lifestyle and budget?
 Tell me your must-haves and I’ll put together a short list of specific neighborhoods worth touring.